MehmetKaplan/react-spa-jwt-authentication-boilerplate/README.md

 Ideally, we suggest both the web apps and native apps to interact with the backend through APIs after the login.
 (The project aims especially SPAs.)

+The SQL is first class here and it explicitly declares the model.

 **Please be informed that this project is under development, not yet finalized and open to any contribution from opensource community.**

 ## Principles